5 things parents should know about screen time

 Conflicting reports on what amount of screen time is right for a child can be confusing for parents.
 A recent report into screen time from the Royal College of Paediatrics and Child Health (RCPCH) found no compelling evidence that screen time is harmful, whereas the World Health Organisation is recommending strict limits.
 The good news is that there are sensible, evidence-based ways to think about screen time limits - and, by getting your kids involved, you can find a solution that really works for your family.

 Here’s where to start.

 1. Remember that not all screen time is the same

 Not all online activities are equal: doing something creative or learning new skills are both very different from mindless scrolling on social media.
 Being online might be allowing them to socialise in a positive way - or maybe they’re just doing something that they really, really enjoy.
 If there are real benefits, then the amount of time they spend doing it becomes important.

 You know your child better than anyone: as long as screen time isn't interfering with schoolwork or other activities, and isn’t having a noticeable effect on their mood, then try not to obsess over the numbers -there’s probably no need to panic.

 2. How long should kids spend online per day?

 That said, most parents will want to set some kind of limit.
 The ‘Goldilocks theory’ put forward by academics from Oxford and Cardiff universities suggests that a certain level of screen time can be beneficial, helping children develop their creativity and build their communication skills.
 Around 1 to 2 hours daily during the week and a bit longer at the weekends is considered ‘just right’ for teens - after that the benefits gradually taper off, and the negative effects increase.
-Younger children, aged 4-7 years old, should probably spend no more than an hour a day online - this can go up to around an hour and a half as they get older.

 3. Boundaries really do work if you stick to them